fluxcd/helm-operator/docs/faq.md

 ### I've manually deleted a Helm release.
 Why is Flux not able to restore it?

+If you are using Helm 3+ the default behaviour is to purge - enabling flux to restore the release.
-If you delete a Helm release with `helm delete my-release`, the release name can't be reused.
+For Helm<=2, if you delete a Helm release with `helm delete my-release`, the release name can't be reused.
 You need to use the `helm delete --purge` option only then Flux will be able reinstall a release.

 ### It takes a long time before the operator processes an update to a `HelmRelease` resource.
 How can I speed up the processing of releases?